 In product development and the world of business in general, The Innovator’s Dilemma is a well-known reference.
 If you’ve been part of the product development scene, you may think you know enough things to skip this book.
 But we would argue otherwise.
 A thorough reading of this book can provide you with a requisite foundation of industry knowledge, helping you understand the job of a product manager as well as all the many other people you would need to collaborate with.

-The above-mentioned books are important to your education as a product management pro.
+The above-mentioned books are important to your education as an enterprise product management pro.
 Although books are updated every once in a while, it's not as often as you will be expected to renew your certification and SAFe agile training as a Scrum Master.
 What’s great about blogs is that they are regularly updated with industry news, new insights, and new developments in the tech and Agile process.
 You really do need to be a regular consumer of these blogs.

 Marty Cagan’s Blog

 Cagan is still an active thought leader, and it’s nice to hear the thoughts and insights of a respected author who doesn't just rest on his laurels- because resting on one’s laurels does not fly in this industry!

 Ken Norton’s Blog

 No doubt, you’ve heard about Ken Norton.
 He is famous for his admonition to “always bring the donuts.”
 He’s also somewhat of a big shot at Google, so you can rest assured that he has a lot to say that’s worth listening to.

 One of the most prolific technology blogs out there is TechCrunch, covering the widest possible range of subjects.
 But asking you to read everything they put out all the time would be unrealistic, though you should at least try skimming through their headlines and read anything related to product management.
 Their material is often based on important news in the industry, and you would be remiss to miss it.

 This blog covers new software products on a regular basis and if you’re not scanning their headlines, you are definitely going to miss out on something important and embarrass yourself at the water cooler.